rm3rdmodules/react-native-idfa/README.md

 # react-native-idfa

 I have fixed main problem that IDFAPackage is not abstract and does not override abstract method createJSModules() in ReactPackage.

 If you got a problem from original repository.
-You could use this.
+You can use this.

-Thank you.
+This module supports both platforms android(gaid) and ios(idfa).

 ## How to install